Kris-Syevens/About/README.md

  [Sidebar App](https://kris-syevens.github.io/Sidebar) - This is the hosted site for my Developmental-Project-Sidebar repo.

  [Modal App](https://kris-syevens.github.io/Modal) - This is the hosted site for my Developmental-Project-Modal repo.

+ [FAQ2 App](https://kris-syevens.github.io/FAQ2) - This is the hosted site for my Developmental-Project-FAQ2 repo.